 Example: She was known for her big-hearted ways with animals and people alike.

-When to use: Use in casual or uplifting tone.
+When to use: Use in a casual or uplifting tone.

 When selecting the best “HOMES acronym” synonym, think about: